raystack/dagger/docs/docs/advance/post_processor.md

 - **Constant**: Constant value without any transformation.
 - **Function**: Predefined functions (in Dagger) which will be evaluated at the time of event processing.
 At present, we support only the following 2 functions:
   1. `CURRENT_TIMESTAMP`, which can be used to populate the latest timestamp.
   2. `JSON_PAYLOAD`, which can be used to get the entire incoming proto message as a JSON string.
-For this function to work correctly, ensure that the Dagger SQL outputs rows in the same format as the proto class specified in `function_processor_config` field (check the function example in [sample configuration](post_processor.md#sample-configurations)).
+For this function to work correctly, ensure that the Dagger SQL outputs rows in the same format as the proto class specified in `internal_processor_config` field (check the function example in [sample configuration](post_processor.md#sample-configurations)).

 ### Workflow